 I could die any day so I'd rather travel while I'm younger instead of tell myself I'll do it later when I might not even be here later- or if I am I'll be all wrinkled up and have no energy.

-Not a reason I want to do van life:
+Not a reason I wanted to do van life:

-Because I'm super naive and think that it's gonna be fun fun fun 100% of the time and life is just gonna be me sitting in my bed on the beach with my back doors open watching the sunset every night like #vanlife pictures on IG.
+Because I was super naive and thought that it was gonna be fun fun fun 100% of the time and life was just gonna be me sitting in my bed on the beach with my back doors open watching the sunset every night like #vanlife pictures on IG.

 I promise I was well aware of how difficult and uncomfortable and unfamiliar a lot of the experiences would be.
 While I was excited, I was probably a lot less excited that you might think honestly.
 There's a lot of things that I knew weren’t gonna be super fun but I wanted to learn how to accept the less desirable aspects of living in a van and knew they’d give me a much greater appreciation for many of the things I've previously taken for granted in life.